cloudfoundry/mysql-monitoring-release/docs/list-of-metrics.md

 # mysql-monitoring-release Metrics

-The metrics name will be pre-fixed by the value configured in the `mysql-metrics.origin` property on the `mysql-metrics` bosh job.
+The metrics name will be pre-fixed by the value configured in the `mysql-metrics.source_id` property on the `mysql-metrics` bosh job.

 <a name='mysql-metrics'>